Taehexnlee/ASD_Restaurant/README.md

 # Deployment Guide
 1. Install the latest versions of npm, java and MySQL on your system.

 2. Execute the AsdDataFile.sql file in MySQL to set up the database.
+Ensure that username is 'root' and password is 'dlxogjs218@'.

 3. Inside a terminal, change directory to ASD_azure_front and run ```npm install``` to install dependencies.